 3. Are you planning to replace vents?
 Several ember-resistant vents were recently accepted for use under the strict new California Building Code.
 These are a good idea for any home or business owner in any wildfire-prone state.
-Find a list of accepted vents at: http://osfm.fire.ca.gov/ \$\$ GUTTERS - Debris can collect sible for the fire to burn into t in gutters and become fuel for falling embers during a wildfire.
-It's the n pos- Has vegetative debris accumulated in your gutters?
+Find a list of accepted vents at: http://osfm.fire.ca.gov/ \$\$ GUTTERS - Debris can coll sible for the fire to burn in lect in gutters and become fuel for falling embers during a wildfire to the attic space. .
+It's then pos- Has vegetative debris accumulated in your gutters?
 Clean out your gutters on a regular basis.
 Use caution when doing this or consider hiring a professional to complete the task.
 FREE 2.
 Have you installed gutter cover devices that are available to help keep your gutters clear of debris?
 Consider installing a gutter cover device to help manage debris buildup.
 A number of designs and devices are available.
-Devices can result in the accumulation of debris on the roof area behind the gutter, so maintenance is still required. \$\$-\$\$\$ to flame and ember exposures and can provide a way for a wildfire to get into your attic.
-1. Do you have boxed-in or open-eave construction?
-Because of the gaps that typi- cally occur between blocking and rafter tails, open-eave construction is more vulnerable in wildfire conditions.
+Devices can result in the accumulation of debris on the roof area behind the gutter, so maintenance is still required. \$\$-\$\$\$ EAVES - Eaves are vulnera your attic. ble to flame and ember exposures and can provide a way for a wil dfire to get into 1.
+Do you have boxed-in or open-eave construction?
+Because of the gaps that typically occur between blocking and rafter tails, open-eave construction is more vulnerable in wildfire conditions.
 Are these gaps visible?
 Plug openings in open-eave area with durable caulk, or install a non-combustible covering over blocking to eliminate openings.
 An alternative method is to enclose or box-in the eaves.
 This method may require that vents be installed in the soffit material to allow for excess moisture to be removed from attic and enclosed soffit spaces, particularly if combustible siding is present, combustible materials are stored adjacent to the building, or the nearby vegetation is poorly maintained. \$-\$\$\$ 2.
-If your eave area is boxed-in, is the soffit ma- terial non-combustible?
+If your eave area is poxed-in, is the soffit material non-combustible?
 Replace with non-combustible or other material that is fire or ignition-resistant.
 Common soffit materials include those that are non-combustible, such as a fiber-cement product or exterior fire-retardant treated plywood, or combustibles such as plywood or solid wood boards.
-Vinyl soffit materials are not recommended due to the lower temperature at which it will deform and sag. \$\$-\$\$\$
+Vinyl soffit materials are not recommended due to the lower temperature at which it will deform and sag. \$\$-\$\$\$ ing a wildfire?